 Atholl Estates provides some of the most scenic fishing in Scotland.
-The estate has three salmon fishing beats on the rivers Tummel, Garry and Tilt, plus hill lochs for wild brown trout and rainbow trout.
+The estate has three salmon fishing beats on the rivers Tummel, Garry and Tilt, plus hill lochs for wild brown trout, rainbow trout and blue trout.

 Cutting through some of Scotland’s most impressive scenery, the Tummel beat extends from the village of Moulinearn to the Logierait bridge (approx 2500 yards), just before the Tummel’s convergence with the Tay at Ballinluig.